Display screen equipment (DSE) users

 - back pain

 - identify employees that are DSE users

-- carry out a DSE risk assessment of your employees' workstations
+- carry out an individual DSE risk assessment for each of your employees' workstations

 - put in place control measures identified